 🧭 Focusing on Independent Retail as a Strategy to Expand Your Brand into Channels Beyond Amazon

-If you’re an Amazon-native brand thinking about wholesale, chances are your mind jumps straight to the big players—Target, Whole Foods, CVS.
-That’s the dream, after all: Go big and add millions to your bottom line in a few short years.
+If you’re an Amazon-native brand thinking about selling your products wholesale to retailers, chances are your mind jumps straight to the big national chains—Target, Whole Foods, CVS.
+That’s the dream, after all: Go big and add millions in reliable revenue in a few short years.

-Before you waltz into the offices of the national players, there’s a smarter, leaner, and frankly better place to start: independent retail.
+There’s a smarter, leaner, and more reliable place to start: independent retail.

-Going to major chains first will lead to a lot of failure and frustratingly slow growth.
+Going to major chains first will lead to a lot of failure and unpredictable growth.
+Some years you will add to chains, so years you will lose two and add zero.
+If you’re not experienced, it will be challenging to manage the natural inconsistency that comes with starting in mass retail.
 In fact, you’re more than likely to make some mistakes that cause irreparable harm, like alienating a key account through your inability to execute.
+Once they kick you out, it can take a decade to get back in.

-For Amazon and DTC brands making their first move into physical stores, the independent channel is where you learn, where you experiment, and where you grow without blowing up your business.
+For Amazon and DTC brands making their first move into physical stores, the independent channel is a place where you can learn, experiment, and grow without taking on risks that can destroy your core business.

 But to explain why I feel this way, it’s first important to define what independent retail actually is—and why it’s the best training ground for long-term retail success.